 This guide covers the difference between single and double opt-in, why it's important to use some form of double opt-in with your lists and signup forms, and how to set a list in Klaviyo to single opt-in.

 The ability to make a list single opt-in is disabled by default and not displayed in all Klaviyo accounts.
-For customers on a paid plan, contact customer success and request to enable the option to make your lists single opt-in.
+For customers on a paid plan only, contact customer success and request to enable the option to make your lists single opt-in.
 This feature is disabled by default because we strongly caution against using single opt-in on any of your lists unless you have a specific use case that calls for it.

 What is Double Opt-in?